 - They are suitable for the skin.

-The balanced ratio of omega-3 and omega-6 is beneficial to the skin through the alleviation of disorders.
+The balanced ratio of omega-3 and omega-6 is beneficial to the skin by alleviating disorders.

-The high amounts of soluble and insoluble fibers in whole hemp seeds are crucial for digestion.
-Hulled seeds also contain a significant amount of fiber, although it is less than their counterparts
+Thin e high amounts of soluble and insoluble fibers in whole hemp seeds are crucial for digestion.
+Hulled seeds also contain much fiber, although less than their counterparts.

 Leave a comment